 reduced to human ethical alternatives, nor to reason, utility, or practicality.
-And as Judge Micheal says in the context of 1958 Charlottesville, "Nothing--nothing upsets people more than uncertainty."
-Bonhoeffer makes clear that obedience divorced from freedom yields only a Kantian ethic of duty, and Kierkegaard, in Fear and Trembling, explores the limitations of a Kantian utilitarianism when faced with the God who tells Abraham to sacrifice his only son, born from a post-menopausal woman and from whom is promised many nations.
-Kierkegaard shows that God's will often lacks the reasonableness and assuredness that duty seems to provide.
+And as Judge Micheal says in the context of 1958 Charlottesville, "Nothing--nothing upsets people more than uncertainty."60 Bonhoeffer makes clear that obedience divorced from freedom yields only a Kantian ethic of duty, and Kierkegaard, in Fear and Trembling, explores the limitations of a Kantian utilitarianism when faced with the God who tells Abraham to sacrifice his only son, born from a post-menopausal woman and from whom is promised many nations.61 Kierkegaard shows that God's will often lacks the reasonableness and assuredness that duty seems to provide.

-Furthermore, within the freely responsible act there is no postponement of accountability, and the action may lead to a bad conscience given the multifaceted and complex character of worldly circumstance.
-Still, such a bad conscience may be "healthier and stronger than a conscience which is deceived," if one succumbs to the bad to evade the worse.
-Hence, the Charlottesville church that refuses access to its facilities may carry the burden of denying the Lane and Venable children space for learning, but it would not bear the guilt of rejecting the cause of its neighbor, the black community.
-Bonhoeffer commends Nietzsche's interpretation of the divine commandment to love one's neighbor as commensurate with the New Testament's meaning when he says, "My brothers, I do not counsel you to love your neighbor; I counsel you to love him who is farthest from you."
-He one at the margins, the one "who is extremely remote from me" is the neighbor; otherwise love of neighbor is nothing but a fruitless love of self.
-By loving only the neighbor who is like the self, an individual "takes refuge from the free and open space of responsibility in the comforting confinement of the fulfillment of duty," says Bonhoeffer.
-The church that is only concerned with the damage that falls upon "our"
+Furthermore, within the freely responsible act there is no postponement of accountability, and the action may lead to a bad conscience given the multifaceted and complex character of worldly circumstance.62 Still, such a bad conscience may be "healthier and stronger than a conscience which is deceived," if one succumbs to the bad to evade the worse.
+63 Hence, the Charlottesville church that refuses access to its facilities may carry the burden of denying the Lane and Venable children space for learning, but it would not bear the guilt of rejecting the cause of its neighbor, the black community.
+Bonhoeffer commends Nietzsche's interpretation of the divine commandment to love one's neighbor as commensurate with the New Testament's meaning when he says, "My brothers, I do not counsel you to love your neighbor; I counsel you to love him who is farthest from you."64 The one at the margins, the one "who is extremely remote from me" is the neighbor; otherwise love of neighbor is nothing but a fruitless love of self.65 By loving only the neighbor who is like the self, an individual "takes refuge from the free and open space of responsibility in the comforting confinement of the fulfillment of duty," says Bonhoeffer.66 The church that is only concerned with the damage that falls upon "our community" and "our children" is not living out the "total response of a whole man to the whole of reality" which defines free responsibility and the call of God's command.67